-To seek approval to introduce a new Disabled Facilities Grant Policy.
+To seek approval to amend the Council's Disabled Facilities Grant Policy.
 To ensure that the Council continues to offer adaptations to improve the health and well-being of disabled people residing in our Borough in line with legislation and guidance.